How Can You Join the Conversation?

 While we acknowledge the value and importance of advocacy, we are an

 advisory group, not an advocacy group.
-We collect lived and living experience feedback distribute it in quarterly reports called
+We collect lived and living experience feedback which we distribute it in quarterly reports called

 Our goal is: